cen4010-s2021-g04/M1/README.md

 # 9.Checklist
 For each item below you must answer with only one of the following: DONE, ON TRACK (meaning it will be done on time, and no issues perceived) or ISSUE (you have some problems, and then define what is the problem with 1-3 lines).
 Reflect these items in your Jira project space:

-&nbsp;&nbsp;&nbsp;a)Team decided on basic means of communications: DONE
+&nbsp;&nbsp;&nbsp; a)Team decided on basic means of communications: DONE

 &nbsp;&nbsp;&nbsp;b)Team found a time slot to meet outside of the class: DONE